A Complete List of Types of Nonprofits: Which One Should You Start?

 A few examples of this type of organization are groups that exhibit livestock or farm products, organizations that test soil for farm bureau members, and associations that negotiate crop prices.

-A great example of 501cc6 would be The American Solar Grazing Association (ASGA).
+A great example of a 501(c)(6) organization is The American Solar Grazing Association (ASGA).
 Here’s a snapshot of their donation page hosted by Donorbox for free.

 Get Started With Donorbox